 For information regarding the importing of merchandise hierarchy nodes by CSV, see the help topic Merchandise Hierarchy Node Import

-You can add and assign new inventory items to a merchandise hierarchy or assign existing inventory items to a merchandise hierarchy by CSV import.
+You can add and assign new items or existing items to a merchandise hierarchy by CSV import.
+You can also apply existing attributes to the items in the same CSV import.

-The following is an example of a CSV file containing items and the results displayed in the Hierarchy Manager when the CSV file is imported into NetSuite.
+The following image is an example of a CSV file containing items and attributes.

 Note that you can assign a parent node for an item in two ways:

-Enter the Internal ID of the parent node (as shown in the example below)
+Enter the Internal ID of the parent node (as shown in the example above).
+During the import, remember to change the reference type of the parent node to Internal ID when mapping the fields.

 Enter the full path of the selected node back to the root node of the merchandise hierarchy.
 For example NORSO : Women's Wear : Bottoms : Pants.
 If you select this method you will have to ensure that the path is entered correctly, observing that there is space, a colon, and another space in between each node in the path.

-For information regarding importing or updating inventory items by CSV, see the Items Import topic.
+For information regarding importing or updating items by CSV, see the Items Import topic.